Track Speakers

 Key session takeaways:

-Agentic AI is becoming the focus for many technology companies.
-The market is changing and adapting fast.
-But what does this mean for supply chain, and what practical applications are coming soon – or are already here?
+Agentic AI is quickly becoming the focal point for many technology companies, with rapid market shifts creating both excitement and uncertainty.
+But what does this mean for supply chains today—and what practical applications are emerging now versus those still on the horizon?

 Key session takeaways: